CraftAcademyLabs/ca_course/bmi_challenge/step_4_acceptance_tests.md

 ## Acceptance tests

 In order to be able to load the `index.html` as a fixture in Jasmine, we need to have a local web server up and running locally.
-If we don't we simply can not run tests for the web interface due to CORS conflicts.
+If we don't we simply can not run tests on the web interface due to CORS conflicts.

 In your main project folder, create a file called `Gemfile` (note that there is no suffix and that the file name starts with a capital 'G') and add the following lines.